title

 label Apple label Type-4:

-4th pressing has dark green apple with
+The 4th pressing has a dark green apple with

 "("An E.M.I.
 Recording")", without "Sold in U.K ..." label text located on the left.
-Released by stereo only (maybe).
+Released in stereo only (maybe).

 Very Late 1969 -- Mid-to-late 1970